hpat1996/DeepJokes/README.md

 # DeepJokes
-Predicting unknown rating of jokes for users using StackedAutoEncoders for Collaborative Filtering
+Predicting unknown rating of jokes for users using StackedAutoEncoders

+To experiment with the hyperparamters for the model, run: python3 stackedAutoencoders.py exp

 To train the model, run:
 python3 stackedAutoencoders.py train